Your next appointment

 You may have a limited amount of time with your doctor or health professional so it can be useful to think about the questions you want to ask in advance.
-You may also find it helpful to download our question lists, which are available in Word format, so that you can print them and take them with you (feel free to delete the ones that aren't relevant and add your own before printing).
+You may also find it helpful to download our question lists, which are available in Word format, so that you can print them and take them with you.
 Or you could write down the questions you want to ask in order of importance.
 Carers of people with neurological conditions may also find these questions useful.

-Don't forget, if you still have questions following your appointment you can always call the nurses on the Brain & Spine Helpline.
+Don’t forget, if you still have questions following your appointment you can always call our free Helpline on 0808 808 1000.

 - Can I check that I’ve understood what you said?
 What you’re saying is…